Advertisement

 Body Fat Calculator FAQ

 Yes.
 The formulas are based on human physiology, not location.
 Whether you live in the USA, UK, Canada, Australia, Europe or Asia, the results work the same.
-Only the measurement units (kg and cm) are different from what some US users are used to.
+The calculator uses kg and cm, which differ from what some US users are used to.

 Men need height, neck and waist measurements.
 Women need height, neck, waist and hip measurements.
-Use a flexible tape, measure on bare skin or thin clothing, keep the tape snug but not tight, and stand relaxed while you take measurements.
+Use a flexible tape, measure on bare skin or thin clothing, keep the tape snug but not tight, and stand relaxed while measuring.

 For most men, a healthy long-term range is roughly 10–24%.
 For most women, around 18–31% is considered healthy.
 Athletes and fitness models may sit lower than this, but very low body fat is usually hard to maintain and can impact hormones and health.